The Ultimate Roof Tent Buyers Guide

 Canvas Quality

-The first thing we think you should completely discount is polyester canvas, also known as Oxford, 400D, 600D or 900D.
+The first thing we think you should avoid is polyester canvas, also known as Oxford, Polyoxford, 400D, 600D or 900D.
 It's not that this material doesn't have it's place in certain applications, it does, but here we're talking premium hard shell roof tents.
 Offering a relatively short life under NZ sun, poor performance in hot weather, poor performance in cold weather, albeit good performance in wet weather at least, this belongs on budget roof tents only.
 Generally the only reason for a manufacturer/brand to specify polyester/oxford canvas in a roof tent application is that it's cheap.
-Don't be fooled by brands making up fancy sounding technical names for what is really just polyester.
+Don't be fooled by brands making up fancy sounding canvas names for what is really just polyester.

 You might have seen some brands advertising blackout canvas.
-Chinese canvas needs an artificial blackout liner added to achieve this, whereas superior grades of polycotton canvas from South Africa just naturally blocks more light purely as a result of its quality.
+Chinese canvas needs an artificial blackout liner added to achieve this, whereas superior grades of polycotton canvas from South Africa just naturally blocks more light purely as benefit of its quality.
 This is also a good indicator of the thermal characteristics of the canvas.
 I.e. premium South African canvas used on premium roof tents is just going to perform better, summer and winter.

 Shell Construction